A common misunderstanding by new jet ski owners is how shallow their jet skis can operate.

 After reading this, I’m sure I have a few people freaked out, thinking they’ll suck something up with their jet ski every time they take it out.

-If you always start your jet ski in at least 3 feet of water, avoid shallow areas when riding, and be aware of ropes and your surroundings, the chances of you sucking something up is rare.
+If you can always start and run a jet ski in at least 3 feet of water, avoid shallow areas when riding, and be aware of ropes and your surroundings, the chances of you sucking something up is rare.

 I’ve driven a lot of different jet skis and owned a few, and I’ve only ever sucked something up once.
 Yes, only once, and the only reason I sucked something up is because of bad luck.
 It happens, but it’s not a common thing, so I fixed it and moved on.

-I had to write this post because I see people saying jet skis and jet boats can go in shallow water because they lack a prop, which is false.
-They can float better in shallow water, but they don’t run well in shallow water.
-A jet ski only needs a few inches of water to float, but floating is very different from running.
+I had to write this post because I see people saying jet skis and jet boats will go in shallow water because they lack a prop, which is false.
+They will float better in shallow water, but jet skis don’t do well in shallow water.
+It only takes a few inches of water for a jet ski to float, but floating is very different from running.